-10.3.1 Standard-model
+10.3.1 S, SM Type Manipulators

-Cover the surrounding area such as the end effector and peripheral equipment in case the grease drips.
+Cover the surrounding such as the end effector and peripheral equipment in case the grease drips.

 - (1) Turn ON the Controller.
 Stop motor excitation.
-(MOTOR OFF) - (2) Move the arm to a position where Joint #3 can be moved in full stroke. - (3) Move the shaft to its upper limit manually while pressing the brake release button switch.
+(MOTOR OFF) - (2) Move the arm to a position where Joint #3 can be moved in full stroke. - (3) Move the shaft to its upper limit manually while pushing the Joint #3 brake release button.

-- (4) Turn OFF the Controller. - (5) Remove the arm top cover.
+(4) Turn OFF the Controller.

+(5) Remove the arm top cover.
 (Only for -UL type)